shreyajain15/shreyajain15/README.md

 - 🔭 I’m currently working on:
-    > Developing a Brain-Computer Interface that uses concentration signals
+    1. Developing a Brain-Computer Interface that uses concentration signals.
-    > Learning Assemebly language and its direct applications with C
+    2. Learning Assemebly language and its direct applications with C.
-    > Working on creating 'CityExplorer', a Geographic Information System from sratch using C++, Ezgl and Glade
+    3. Working on creating 'CityExplorer', a Geographic Information System from sratch using C++, Ezgl and Glade.

 - 📫 How to reach me: shreyaajain4@gmail.com